-- From the 'By Name' tab, highlight the waypoint to be deleted and press MENU.
-Select 'Delete By Symbol' and press ENTER/MARK. - Use the ARROW KEYPAD to highlight the symbol of the waypoint(s) to be deleted and press ENTER/MARK. - 3.
+- From the 'By Name' tab, highlight the waypoint to be deleted and press the MENU key, then select 'Delete By Symbol' and press ENTER/MARK. - Use the ARROW KEYPAD to highlight the symbol of the waypoint(s) to be deleted and press ENTER/MARK - 3.
 Press ENTER/MARK to confirm.
 You may also choose 'Cancel' or press QUIT to stop the deletion.